cjwit/cjwit.github.io/studyabroad/InstructorHandbook.md

 Some people may have the option of staying in the Arabic Language Center residence in the new city (the *ville nouvelle*).
 Everyone else will be assigned to homestays with families in Fez.
 We will all be together when we are in the desert and in hotels in Marrakech.

 Since we are pretty short term in Fez (we'll only be there for two weeks), I am not sure how they will go about assigning homestay families.
 You may have some choices.
 These could be things like: would you prefer to have an English speaker in the family or not?
 Would you prefer to be in the old walled city (a very different experience) or have the amenities of the new city?
 Our classes will be near the edge of the old city, so either will work.
 Taxis from the new city can be irritating to get, but walking from the depths of the old city can be a hike.
 I'll add more information about what options we have when we find out more.
+I will email the homestay forms as we get closer.

 Aside from food (below), homestays should also provide a locked space for your valuables and for things like washing your clothes.
 I'd avoid drinking the water (see below), but showers and whatnot are fine.
 New city homes should have regular showers, old city homes may not.
 In some cases (though increasingly rare), old city homes may have squat toilets, too.
 But, on the flip side, you might end up with beautiful terrace views of a city unlike any you've ever seen and a very different experience of neighborhood than you can get elsewhere.
 It's all a trade off.